codelearncreate/toolkit/src/collections/guides/fostering-a-comfortable-environment.md

 ### Sharing welcome videos or pictures

 Prepare a short video, or a series of picture cards that feature you and any other facilitators to introduce yourselves and share that you will be meeting them soon to work on a cool project.
 Sharing social stories with children ahead of time can also help them better prepare for the engagement.
+Check out the supportive material section for more details about creating and using social stories.

 ### Getting to know daily routines